-Julia Frost-Davies focuses her practice on the representation of creditors in complex Chapter 11 cases.
-A seasoned commercial litigator, she counsels clients facing commercial and bankruptcy litigation and appeals, and regularly represents investors and lenders throughout the capital structure on all aspects of restructuring and related litigation, including debtor-in-possession financing, distressed M&A transactions, claim and plan negotiation and litigation, and out-of-court work-outs.
-Julia works with companies in a variety of sectors and industries including retail, energy, and financial services.
-She is a co-leader of the firm’s Disability Awareness Lawyers Network.
+With more than 25 years’ experience, Julia Frost-Davies focuses her practice on the representation of creditors in complex Chapter 11 cases.
+A seasoned commercial litigator, she counsels clients facing commercial and bankruptcy litigation and appeals, and regularly represents investors and lenders throughout the capital structure on all aspects of restructuring and related litigation, including debtor-in-possession financing, distressed M&A transactions, claim and plan negotiation and litigation, and out-of-court workouts.
+Julia works with companies in a variety of sectors and industries including energy, retail, municipal bonds, and financial services.

 forceful and persuasive, both in and out of court